mrismanaziz/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## What do you call a magician who has lost their magic?
+Ian.